hardjopranoto/citrixadc-onazure-terraform/simple_lb/README.md

 ## Usage

-1. Run `az network public-ip show -g tfnsdemo_rg -n tfnsdemo-mgmtPIP` to obtain the Citrix ADC management interface public IP address and you will get an output similar to the following
+1. Run `az network public-ip show -g tfnsdemo_rg -n tfnsdemo-mgmtPIP` to obtain the Citrix ADC management interface public IP address and you will get an output similar to the following and where `a.b.c.d` is the value of the assigned public IP address for Citrix ADC management

 ```
 (lines removed for brevity)